derekcovill/student-record/README.md

 # student-record
-A simple tool for recording, analysing and presenting data and providing insights relating to student attendance and engagement.
+A simple 'learning analytics' tool for recording, analysing and presenting data and providing insights relating to student attendance and engagement.